UPB-FILS-MA/slides/lectures/resources/admin/slides.md

   - 12 labs

 ## Project
-- Build a hardware device running software written in Rust
+- Build a hardware device running software written in Rust or C on a microcontroller-based board
 - The cost for the hardware is around 150 RON
 - Presented at PM Fair during the last week of the semester